CrawFly/ROIvert/readme.md

 &nbsp;&nbsp;

 ## How: How to run ROIVert
-If you're not interested in the code, and instead want to use ROIVert, we suggest you head over to [roivert.net](http://roivert.net).
+If you're not interested in the code, and instead want to use ROIVert, head over to [roivert.net](http://roivert.net).
 We have the same binaries here, but the ROIVert site is easier to use and you'll find tutorials there too.

 &nbsp;&nbsp;

 ## How: How to build
-ROIVert relies on a standard CMake build system, but work is in progress to strengthen the CMake files and make ROIVert more easily ported.
-ROIVert depends on Qt5 (v1.0beta used 5.15.0) and OpenCV (v1.0beta used OpenCV440).
-Successful prototype builds have been achieved on macOS and linux.

-The current plan is to establish a successful build process for MacOS and then work on abstracting some tooling for makefile generation.
-Early attempts with a CMake based approach were successful in Windows and linux.

-If you'd like to build and are having trouble, reach out to [repo name]@[repo name].net
+ROIVert relies on a CMake build system.
+ROIVert depends on Qt5 (tested with 5.15.0 and 5.15.2), OpenCV (tested with OpenCV 4.4.0), and TinyTIFF.
+Version 1.1 was built on Windows, Linux, and MacOS.
+If you'd like to build and are having trouble, reach out to [repo name]@[repo name].net.
+ROIVert comes with a full test suite which can be run directly via CLI (use ROIVertTest.exe -h for more information).

 &nbsp;&nbsp;